-It has been ten years since the global financial crisis.
-Over this period, a host of new banking regulations have been introduced into the financial system.
+It has been over ten years since the global financial crisis.
+Over this period, a host of new banking regulations have been introduced into the financial system to prevent bank failure.
 Some argue there should be more, while others argue it is already too cumbersome.
 This back and forth is likely to remain a permanent facet of the banking sector, dependent on where you are sitting.
 Either way, it is undoubtedly true that at the very least compared to 2008, the international banks are far better capitalized, more restricted in the types of activities they can conduct, and the banks themselves have their more esoteric and high-risk functions quarantined off from the typical main-street banking and lending activities.

 However, bank failure is always possible.
-Despite the fact that Hollywood has put out no less than six blockbuster films about the financial crisis, when asked, many people still have a difficult time explaining or understanding precisely what happens when a bank fails, why it fails in the first place, and what happens to their cash savings and deposits.
+Despite the fact that Hollywood has put out no less than six blockbuster films about the financial crisis, when asked, many people still have a difficult time explaining or understanding precisely what happens in bank failures, why it fails in the first place, and what happens to their cash savings and deposits.

 To understand what happens when a bank fails it is important to know what a bank is and how it operates.
 At its root level, a bank receives deposits from depositors (you), to whom the bank pays interest (although as we all know, interest rates on Japan bank deposit accounts are famously low).
 After receiving these deposits, the bank then turns around and loans the money out (which could, interestingly, also be to you).
 Banks lend this money out in the form of mortgages, so people are able purchase a home without having to save up tens of millions of yen to purchase it outright.
 Banks also lend money to businesses, enabling them to expand their operations and hire new employees; as well as a long list of other products and services focused around lending out the cash from depositors.
 In return for lending this money out, banks charge interest to the borrower.
 The difference between the interest paid to the depositor and the interest received from the borrower is the bank’s “spread”, which contributes to their profit, after deducting for the bank’s operating costs, which can be substantial.